cogentcore/cogent/marbles/README.md

 ## Install

-To run marbles, you can run:
+You can run Cogent Marbles on the web at https://cogentcore.org/cogent/marbles.
+You can also run it locally:

 ```sh
 go run cogentcore.org/cogent/marbles@main